Agriculture Education

 The goal of SOFDI is to help small-scale farmers respond to climate variability through a variety of measures and technologies that will improve their knowledge and production capacity.
 These strategies and farming methods will ultimately make them more resilient to withstand the potentially devastating effects of climate change and continue adapting as new patterns arise.
 SOFDI is working with the county government extension agencies to enhance this process of local adaptability.

-In 2017 we have in collaboration with the Kenyan Meteorological Department introduced a weather forecast information system.
-Seasonal, monthly and weekly Climate Information together with Agricultural Advisories are disseminated to farmers and 30 schools (teachers, pupils and parents), so far 10 000 people ( farmers and schoolchildren) benefitting from this service.
-Outreach to more beneficiaries is ongoing.
+Since 2017 we have worked in collaboration with the Kenyan Meteorological Department to deliver weather forecast information.
+Seasonal, monthly and weekly Climate Information together with Agricultural Advisories are disseminated to farmers and 46 schools (teachers, pupils and parents), so far 12,000 people (farmers and schoolchildren) are benefitting from this service.

 FAW is a pest alarmingly threatening harvests and subsequently food security in many African countries (http://fao.org/africa/news/detail-news/en/c/469532/)

-After the first appearance of the FAW we have taken immediate measures in collaboration with the Ministry of Agriculture combating this menace with the following key activities:
+After the first appearance of the FAW we took immediate measures in collaboration with the Ministry of Agriculture combating this menace with the following key activities:

 – organising a stakeholders workshop (with the Minister of Agriculture, Crops Officers and County Directors of Agriculture, KALRO National Director of Crops, USAID, ICIPE and SOFDI agriculturists and lead farmers)